-German state suspends AstraZeneca vaccine use for under-60s
+German cities suspend AstraZeneca vaccine use for under-60s

 “Still, we need to treat it carefully and wait for the talks taking place at the federal level,” said Kalayci.

+The decision could affect appointments for tens of thousands of teachers and people with preexisting conditions who received invitations to get vaccinated in Germany’s capital in recent days.

+German news agency dpa quoted a spokesman for Munich, the country’s third-largest city, saying that the suspension of AstraZeneca vaccinations for people younger than 60 would last “until issue of possible vaccine complications for this group of persons has been resolved.”

-Some 2.7 million doses of the AstraZeneca vaccine have been administered in Germany so far.
+Some 2.7 million doses of the AstraZeneca vaccine have been administered across the whole of Germany so far.

-Meanwhile, some countries are still hesitant about giving the AstraZeneca shot to older people.
-In Madrid, residents aged between 60 to 65 years old started receiving the vaccine Tuesday ahead of those aged between 66 to 79 because Spain has yet to revise new data provided by AstraZeneca about how well it works in the older age group.
+Some other European countries remain hesitant about giving the AstraZeneca shot to older people.
+In Madrid, residents ages 60 to 65 started receiving the vaccine Tuesday ahead of those between the ages of 66 and 79 because Spanish authorities have not yet reviewed new data provided by AstraZeneca about how well it works in the older age group.

-Spain is currently using the Pfizer/BioNTech and Moderna vaccines for people over 80.
+Spain is currently using the Pfizer/BioNTech and Moderna vaccines for people over 80 years old.

 Spanish health authorities have said that they are hoping to speed up the rollout of vaccines with the arrival of the jab developed by the pharmaceutical company Janssen, a subsidiary of Johnson & Johnson, which has also been approved for use in Europe and requires one shot only.